COVID-19 FREQUENTLY ASKED QUESTIONS

 No. There are liability and insurance issues that regulate facilities in which an instructor can teach.
 As of this time, private lessons can only occur in BW owned or rented facilities in which our umbrella insurance policy applies.

-Many CAS faculty have presented virtual studio recitals during the spring and summer sessions.
+Many CAS faculty are planning virtual studio recitals for the upcoming semester.
 Studio recitals will be offered in a virtual format where you will be able to share a watch party link with friends and relatives who want to enjoy the recital.

 CAS is making every effort to keep all students socially distanced during their dance classes.
 Each class will have a maximum enrollment number.
 Each dance studio will have socially distant zones clearly marked on the floors.
 Students will be assigned a zone at the beginning of class.
 Throughout class students will be required to stay in their assigned zones.
 Any student who does not follow social distancing guidelines will be immediately removed from class and will not be permitted to return for the remainder of the semester.

-Our new hybrid dance classes will be following a project-based learning model.
+Our dance classes will be following a project-based learning model.
 Throughout the course of the semester, dancers will be working on programs to present in a final performance.
-We will have a virtual watch party to celebrate all the dancers have accomplished during their 10 weeks of instruction.
+We will have a virtual watch party to celebrate all the dancers have accomplished during their instruction time.
 You will be able to share our watch party link with friends and relatives who are interested in seeing your dancer perform.

 CAS places student and family safety above all.
-We have developed a hybrid learning platform for our fall semester that takes into account the most conservative safety protocols using guidelines set forth by the state and research.
+We have developed a new learning platform for our winter/spring semester that takes into account the most conservative safety protocols using guidelines set forth by the state and research.
 This platform has been thoughtfully developed to ensure students are learning and growing in this new landscape.
-It is not in the best interest of the curriculum and student development to simply translate our typical classes to an online format.
-The classes that are being offered are the most educationally beneficial for our dancers.
+It is not in the best interest of the curriculum and student development to simply translate our typical classes to this new format.
+The classes that are being offered are the most educationally beneficial for our dancers at this time.

 We have constructed a very specific schedule that mitigates high traffic and gathering in our hallways, lobbies and classrooms.
 This schedule allows classes to enter and exit with no crossover between students in other classes.
 Students will not be able to come early or stay late for their dance classes.